leanprover/lean4/doc/simptypes.md

 #check true         -- Boolean "true"
 ```

-Any text between the ``/-`` and ``-/`` constitutes a comment that is ignored by Lean.
+Any text between ``/-`` and ``-/`` constitutes a comment block that is ignored by Lean.
-Similarly, two dashes indicate that the rest of the line contains a comment that is also ignored.
+Similarly, two dashes `--` indicate that the rest of the line contains a comment that is also ignored.
 Comment blocks can be nested, making it possible to "comment out" chunks of code, just as in many programming languages.

 The ``constant`` command introduce new constant symbols into the working environment.
-The ``#check`` command asks Lean to report their types; in Lean, commands that query the system for
+The ``#check`` command asks Lean to report their types; in Lean, auxiliary commands that query the system for
 information typically begin with the hash symbol.
 You should try declaring some constants and type checking
 some expressions on your own.
 Declaring new objects in this way is a good way to experiment with the system.

 What makes simple type theory powerful is that one can build new types out of others.
 For example, if ``a`` and ``b`` are types, ``a -> b`` denotes the type of functions from ``a`` to ``b``,
 and ``a × b`` denotes the type of pairs consisting of an element of ``a``
-paired with an element of ``b``, it is also known as the *cartesian product*.
+paired with an element of ``b``, also known as the *Cartesian product*.
-Note that, `×` is an Unicode symbol.
+Note that `×` is a Unicode symbol.
 We believe that judicious use of Unicode improves legibility,
-and all moderns editors have great support for it.
+and all modern editors have great support for it.
 In the Lean standard library, we often use
-greek letters to denote types, and the Unicode symbol `→` as a more compact version of `->`.
+Greek letters to denote types, and the Unicode symbol `→` as a more compact version of `->`.

 ```lean
 constant m : Nat